Skip to main content

 • “Characterization of viral infection mechanisms” (9 Studentships);

-• "Innovative approaches, including new methods and new technologies, for diagnosing the disease" (9 Studentships);
+• “Innovative approaches, including new methods and new technologies, for the diagnosis of the disease” (9 Studentships);

-• "Strategies to prevent and prepare for new epidemics, including vaccines" (4 Studentships);
+• “Prevention and preparedness strategies for new epidemics, including vaccines” (4 Studentships);

-• "Epidemiology and risk factors for severe virus infection and disease" (4 Studentships);
+• “Epidemiology and risk factors for infection and severe disease caused by the virus” (4 Studentships);

 • “Human-animal interaction, mechanisms of resistance and interspecies transmission of the virus, and the risk of pandemics” (1 Studentship).

-The doctoral programs that the scholarship holders will be attending are taught at the following universities: Universidade do Porto (15 Studentships), Universidade de Coimbra (9 Studentships), Universidade Nova de Lisboa (7 Studentships), Universidade de Lisboa (7 Studentships), Universidade do Minho (5 Studentships), Universidade da Beira Interior (2 Studentships), Universidade de Aveiro (2 Studentships), Universidade de Santiago de Compostela, Spain (2 Studentships) and ISPA - Instituto Universitário de Ciências Psicológicas, Sociais e da Vida (1 Studentship).
+The doctoral programs that the scholarship recipients will attend are offered at the following universities: University of Porto (15 Studentships), University of Coimbra (9 Studentships), New University of Lisbon (7 Studentships), University of Lisbon (7 Studentships), University of Minho (5 Studentships), University of Beira Interior (2 Studentships), University of Aveiro (2 Studentships), University of Santiago de Compostela, Spain (2 Studentships), and ISPA – University Institute of Psychological, Social and Life Sciences (1 Studentship).

-TheDOCTORATES 4 COVID-19 Call is part of a wide range of support, Calls and other initiatives launched this year by the FCT to combat Covid-19, including: the RESEARCH 4 COVID-19 special support, with two editions; the Gender Research 4 Covid-19 special support; the Call for R&D projects AI 4 COVID-19: Data Science and Artificial Intelligence in Public Administration; the Summer with Science support, in collaboration with the Directorate General for Higher Education (DGES); the Science 4 COVID-19 portal; increasing the capacity of the RCTS - Science, Technology and Society Network, which supports the internet connections of the education and research community; the reinforcement of the capacity of the services that ensure distance learning and teleworking in the academic and scientific community (Colibri, NAU, Educast, Videocast); and the creation of a COVID-19 page on the FCT website, which gathers all the information that is being issued, directly or indirectly related to this pandemic situation.
+TheDOCTORATES 4 COVID-19 Call is part of a broad set of support measures, Calls other initiatives launched this year by FCT in the fight against COVID-19, including: special support RESEARCH 4 COVID-19, with two editions; special support for Gender Research 4 Covid-19; the Call R&D projects AI 4 COVID-19: Data Science and Artificial Intelligence in Public Administration; support for Summer with Science, in collaboration with the Directorate-General for Higher Education (DGES); the Science 4 COVID-19 portal; increasing the capacity of RCTS – Science, Technology, and Society Network, which supports internet connections for the teaching and research community; o strengthening the capacity of services that ensure distance learning and teleworking in the academic and scientific community (Colibri, NAU, Educast, Videocast); and the creation of a COVID-19 page on the FCT website, which brings together all the information that is being issued, directly or indirectly related to this pandemic situation.